Jemimahh/project-assignmentplanner-v2/docs/iteration_report_1.md

 + Edit Assignments

-+ Add category/flag/tag
++ Add category/flag

++ Write up a README report to put in the README.md file

 Who will be responsible for each user story planned for the next iteration, not the following two.

-+ We will partially do peer programming again.
-However, there will be some individual tasks as well
++ We will partially do peer programming again, mainly to fix issues from week 1.
+However, there will be some individual tasks as well:

 + Naing = Show assignments in a tab format and correct layout

 + Sargon = Filtering and Deleting assignments.

-+

-+
++ Megan = Creating two pages to display assignments/add new assignments and edit feature

++ Jemima = Add category/flag and write up a README report